1981

 2020

-Commissioning of the PLATO hall
+Strategy "OHB 2025" and commissioning of the PLATO hall

 Following the inauguration of new clean room, storage and laboratory facilities in existing buildings at the Bremen site in June 2019, the OHB Group's largest clean room, the PLATO hall, was commissioned in April 2020 after a construction period of only 14 months.
 The first satellites to move into the hall are four flight models of the MTG satellites and the Heinrich Hertz communications satellite.
 This will free up space in other buildings which is urgently required for projects such as Hera and Copernicus.

-In July 2020, the execution of studies for the expansion of the European Earth observation program Copernicus pays off: OHB is selected as the main contractor for the CO2M mission and is also involved in the CHIME and CIMR missions as a subcontractor.
-The CO2M satellites will allow for the first time to measure how much climate-damaging carbon dioxide is actually released into the atmosphere as a result of human activities.
+In July 2020, the execution of studies for the expansion of the European Earth observation programme Copernicus payed off: OHB was selected as the prime contractor for the CO2M mission and as subcontractor for the CHIME and CIMR missions.
+The CO2M satellites will allow to measure how much climate-damaging carbon dioxide is actually released into the atmosphere as a result of human activities.
 The measuring instruments carried by the satellites are so accurate that the emissions of individual countries and even individual regions and cities can be determined.
 In this way, the mission can help to meet the targets agreed in the Paris climate agreement.